-We were delighted to be asked to form part of a panel of legal sector business development experts at the recent Law Society Civil Litigation Autumn Conference, tasked with delivering some practical tactics that law firms can employ to win more business from new and existing clients.
+We were delighted to be asked to form part of a panel of legal sector business development experts at the Law Society Civil Litigation Autumn Conference last year, tasked with delivering some practical tactics that law firms can employ to win more business from new and existing clients.

 Following that, questions were invited from the floor along with others that had been pre-submitted by delegates.